 You can email us at email@example.com or message us on our Discord.

-We're Sage.
+The Estimation Game is built by Sage.
+Special thanks to Hanna Pálya for the excellent questions.
 We made Pastcasting - predict past events to rapidly practise forecasting - and Calibration - answer EA trivia questions to calibrate your uncertainty.